bmcfee/ismir2018-oss-tutorial/about.md

 You can follow the tutorial by working through each part, starting with [Part 1][part-one] and ending with Part 8.

 If you'd like to run this tutorial, or base your own work off of it, you can find the [source for this webpage][website-source] on GitHub.
-Our slides can also be found here, and are licensed [CC BY-SA][creative-commons].
+Our slides can also be found [here][slides], and are licensed [CC BY-SA][creative-commons].

 Thanks!